DigitalOcean Holdings Inc (DOCN) vs. Its Peers: A Comparison - News Heater

+Additionally, the 36-month beta value for DOCN is 1.42.
+There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 1 rating it as “overweight,” 7 rating it as “hold,” and 1 rating it as “sell.”

+The average price predicted by analysts for DOCN is $30.44, which is $10.62 above the current price.
 The public float for DOCN is 53.04M and currently, short sellers hold a 13.70% ratio of that float.
-The average trading volume of DOCN on October 26, 2023 was 1.72M shares.
+The average trading volume of DOCN on November 02, 2023 was 1.73M shares.

 DOCN) stock’s latest price update